An Award for Being a Decent Person: How the Montyon Prize Started

 When Oberlin found some of his parishioners abusing a Jewish pedlar, he took the man’s goods on his own back and invited him home.
 That Sunday, he delivered a sermon from the pulpit entitled “Has God Rejected His People?” where he affirmed: “I am also an Israelite, of the seed of Abraham, of the tribe of Benjamin.”

 In 1823, Joseph Bécard was an impoverished Frenchman who scratched out a precarious living as a dealer in old clothes.
 Despite his poverty, he had for over 10 years supported the elderly widow Madame Chavalliac, a once prosperous woman whose husband had been killed in the French Revolution and who was now blind and destitute.
-Bécard was no relation of the widow but he had known her family in better times and he resolved that she should not go unsupported in her old age.
+Bécard was no relation of the widow, but he had known her family in better times and he resolved that she should not go unsupported in her old age.
 He gave her his bed while he slept in a chair; he fed her and tended her during her nights of pain although she had become crabby and ungrateful.
-When she died he carved a cross with her name on it, put it on her grave, and paid for a priest to say prayers for her soul.
+When she died, he carved a cross with her name on it, put it on her grave, and paid for a priest to say prayers for her soul.

-By 1915 Paulin Enfert, a Parisian insurance clerk, had spent decades working with the poor kids of his city.
+By 1915, Paulin Enfert, a Parisian insurance clerk, had spent decades working with the poor kids of his city.
 He taught them their catechism, found them apprenticeships, placed orphans with adoptive families, built them a theatre, set up a soup kitchen, and established a medical clinic.
 He never married and lived simply, devoting all his free time to his charitable work.

 You will be happy to learn that all of these good deeds, and many more besides, were rewarded—and handsomely.
 Oberlin, Bécard, and Enfert were but a few of the recipients of the Montyon Prize for Virtue who were given a gold medal and a large chunk of cash, all thanks to a long-dead French aristocrat.

-Antoine Jean-Baptiste Robert Auget, Baron de Montyon (1733–1820) was a high-ranking official in the last days of the Bourbon monarchy, known for his integrity and generosity to the unfortunate.
+Antoine Jean-Baptiste Robert Auget, Baron de Montyon (1733–1820) was a high-ranking official in the last days of the Bourbon monarchy, known for his integrity and his generosity to the unfortunate.
 Before the French Revolution, he used some of his wealth to establish a number of prizes to encourage French science.
 He was forced to flee the country during the revolution but this did not inhibit his philanthropy.
-While in exile he supported French refugees and French prisoners of war in England.
+While in exile, he supported French refugees and French prisoners of war in England.

 When the monarchy was restored after the fall of Napoleon, he returned to France and set up other awards—one for literature, one for workplace safety, one for technological advancement, and the “prix de vertu,” to reward noble or courageous acts done by a poor woman or man.
 To this day, the Académie française and the French Academy of Sciences continue to reward the talented and the humane in the name of the Baron de Montyon.